wheydant/Smart-Corporate-Contact-Manager/notes/Notes.md

 18. @Autowired - The @Autowired annotation in the Spring Framework facilitates automatic dependency injection.
 It instructs the Spring IoC (Inversion of Control) container to automatically resolve and inject collaborating beans into other beans.
 It is used when using components in a bean.
 In protection ready application constructor should be used
 19. @ControllerAdvice - Root controller everything written in this will be transferred to all the controllers.
 20. @ModelAttribute - All the models under the controller will get access to the model attribute mentioned in it.
+21. @RequestParam(value="page", defaultValue="0") - Parameters which will come from html rendered to controller rendering it basically GET url's parameter like `https://localhost:8081/user/contacts?size=2&page=0&sortBy=email` page value can be accessed using above example.